• Skip to primary navigation

 • Pour the passatta into the saucepan.
 Pour the wine into the passatta box, give it a swirl and this will remove any tomato juice left there.
 Add this to the saucepan.

-• Add the beef stock pot, oregano, bay leaves, black pepper and a little salt to taste (take care with the salt as the smoked pancetta is salty).
+• Add the cooked meat back into the pan, along with the beef stock pot, oregano, bay leaves, black pepper and a little salt to taste (take care with the salt as the smoked pancetta is salty).
 Stir thoroughly to combine.

 • Simmer gently on a low heat with the lid on for 30 minutes, stirring occasionally to avoid sticking.
 Check seasoning before serving with the pasta of your choice.